 Razer - Did someone say Chroma?
 Razer’s design is some of the best in the business, and it's known for its RGB lighting.
 Razer Synapse lets you record macros and set lighting on both laptops and accessories.

 Samsung - Samsung’s Odyssey lineup of gaming notebooks has proven to be overpriced with a look that feels like it came out of a Fisher Price box.
 Like its competitors, Samsung’s Odyssey Control Center shows performance statistics like CPU and GPU usage.

 The short answer is not to count on your gaming notebook being super portable.

 If you’re using your laptop to play games, you need to keep your laptop plugged in to get the full performance out of your GPU.
 And if you don’t, you’ll be lucky if your laptop lasts an hour gaming.
 In our testing experience, most gaming laptops last only a few hours on a charge when performing other tasks, but never as long as ultraportables without discrete GPUs.
 If you need something to last 8 hours while you work, it won’t be a gaming notebook.

 Some do last long, but that’s often at the expense of the display, and you don’t want to play all your games on a dark, dim or inaccurate screen.

 When buying a gaming notebook, get one that will last you for a few years.
-If you can afford it, get at least an Nvidia GeForce GTX 1060 for basic VR support, though obviously a better card will offer better performance.
+If you can afford it, get a mid-range to high-end GPU, though obviously a better card will offer better performance.
 That choice is more important than RAM and the CPU, though you should pay attention to those as well.
 Storage is the most likely to be upgradeable, but more is better, as games take up a lot of space.
 Decide if you prefer high resolutions or faster displays and consider what software will be helpful to you, but realize that you won’t get great battery life.
 How all of those work together determines just how well a gaming notebook does on the Tom’s Hardware test bench.